Student Ambassador Program to India

 - experience many other cultural activities such as the Ganga Art ceremony, a boat ride on the Ganges and a jungle safari.

 For more info regarding program costs, please contact Dr Leisa Armstrong (see contact information below).

 Can I receive financial assistance towards the program costs?

 Participating students will receive an ECU subsidy of $2000 to be used towards the costs of the program (subsidy conditions apply).

 Students can also undertake fundraising activities to raise funds that will contribute towards program expenses and donations to the charity organisations that you will visit in India.

 Who is eligible for the program?

-This program is targeted to students from all Faculties (Computing, Health and Science, Education and Arts, Business and Law and Regional Professional Studies).
+This program is targeted to students from all Faculties (Health, Engineering and Science, Education and Arts, Business and Law and Regional Professional Studies).
 The following eligibility requirements apply for the program: